joeky888/dotfile/Linux/Manjaro.md

 * Login as manjaro/manjaro
 * $ nmtui # Or edit file directly, see ~/dotfile/Linux/NoX.md
 * $ setup
-* Use cfdisk for partitions
+* Use cfdisk for partitions, add bootable flag
+* Install networkmanager

 Pre-install
 =====